 Leonardo S.p.A., formerly Leonardo-Finmeccanica, is a publicly traded Italian aerospace and defence company that has become one of the key players in the global market for these sectors.
 It was founded by entrepreneur Giuseppe Orsi in 1948 and went public on the Milan Stock Exchange in 2016.
-Since then, the company's market capitalization has grown significantly, making it one of the largest enterprises on the FTSE MIB index.
+Since then, the company's market capitalization has grown significantly, making it one of the largest enterprises on the Italy 40 index.

 Leonardo is well known for its strategic business partnerships with some of the biggest names in aerospace and defence, and its innovative products have become sought after by many military forces around the world.
 With a wide range of products ranging from helicopters and aircraft to missiles, satellites, and training systems, Leonardo continues to be at the forefront of the global aerospace and defence industry.